 Club/Group Members Activity Amount Requested Amount Recommended Reasoning MINOR FUNDING (No matching fur nding required) Beverley Golf Club 85 Members Minor Category: Tourism Total Project Cost: \$615.30 Project as described by applicant: To rejuvenate the Clubhouse by painting the exterior and interior of the building, which it is hoped to further encourage new groups to hire the building. \$615.30 \$615.30 Project will make the clubhouse building more aesthetically pleasing and will provide a pleasant environment for the members organisations and visitors who utilise the building.
 Members are volunteering their time to paint the building.
-MAJOR FUNDIN G (50:50 Match ina Funds) Beverley Historical Society 16 Members Major Category: Arts & Culture Total Project Costs: \$8,350.00 Project as described by applicant: To convert a paper based accessioning process to a database using the recommended Mosiac program. \$4,175.00 \$3,500.00 (to make a total of \$5,000 received in major grant category for 2020/21 financial year) Enrichment of Beverley History and Beverley Bowling & Crocquet Club 75 Members Major Category: Minor Infrastructure Total Project Costs: \$3,542.00 Project as described by applicant: To replace the kitchen floor with commercial sheet vinyl. \$1,771.00 \$1,771.00 Will improve the kitchen aesthetics, meet health requirements and improve the cleaning process for volunteers and members.
+MAJOR FUNDIN IG (50:50 Match ning Funds) Beverley Historical Society 16 Members Major Category: Arts & Culture Total Project Costs: \$8,350.00 Project as described by applicant: To convert a paper based accessioning process to a database using the recommended Mosiac program. \$4,175.00 \$3,500.00 (to make a total of \$5,000 received in major grant category for 2020/21 financial year) Preservation of local history which is available for anyone to access.
+Enrichment of Beverley History and project can eventually be used in a similar fashion to Trove.
+Improved access of historic records, historic items, local family records and faster searching capabilities.
+Letters of support by Brookton Historical Society, Dale Community Group and historians.
+Beverley Bowling & Crocquet Club 75 Members Major Category: Minor Infrastructure Total Project Costs: \$3,542.00 Project as described by applicant: To replace the kitchen floor with commercial sheet vinyl. \$1,771.00 \$1,771.00 Will improve the kitchen aesthetics, meet health requirements and improve the cleaning process for volunteers and members.

-Community Grant Program funded from the Cropping Committee Reserve 2020/2021 Total Minor Grants \$10,000 - Available funds balance: \$7,748.00 2020/2021 Total Major Grants \$10,000 - Available funds balance: \$2,500.00
+Community Grant Program funded from the Cropping Committee Reserve 2020/2021 Total Minor Grants \$10,000 - Available funds balance: \$7,748.00 2020/2021 Total Major Grants \$10.000 - Available funds balance: \$2,500.00